Biosafety Cabinet vs. Laminar Flow Clean Bench [Pros & Cons]

 • Pharmaceutical procedures

-Vertical laminar flow clean benches provide controlled airflow in one direction over the entire work surface.
-They are ideal for when product protection and particulate control are required.
+These models are ideal for when product protection and particulate control are required.
 They are also designed for the same variety of industry applications as horizontal laminar flow hoods.

-Pros & Cons for Laminar Flow Hoods
+Pros & Cons of Laminar Flow Clean Benches

 Pros

-Laminar flow hoods come in two models, vertical and horizontal, depending on the desired direction of your airflow.
+• Airflow options — Laminar flow hoods come in two models, vertical and horizontal, depending on the desired direction of your airflow.
 If space is tight in your lab, consider a vertical model, which isn’t as deep.
 Space-saving models are great for limited areas such as IV and nursing stations, satellite pharmacies and intensive care units.

 Cons